 Coping with a sore mouth can be one of the more unpleasant and difficult cancer treatment side effects.
-The discomfort can run from oral canker sores caused by chemo drugs, to burns to the mouth and throat so painful that the actions of eating and swallowing become nigh-on impossible.
-If that’s your case, don’t be brave, don’t wait.
-Let your medical team know a.s.a.p. if you’re having difficulties.
+The discomfort can run from oral canker sores caused by chemo drugs, to burns to the mouth and throat caused by head and neck radiation treatment that are so painful that eating and swallowing become nearly impossible.
+If that’s the case, don’t be brave, don’t wait.
+Let your medical team know ASAP if you’re having difficulties.
 Staying nourished and maintaining your weight is important during cancer treatment, and in these circumstances a feeding tube may be necessary to help you.
-There are however a number of strategies that you can use to ease the discomfort.
+There are a number of strategies you can use to ease the discomfort.
 Blending and pureeing your food is the first line of attack.
 It’s important however to use a high speed blender as immersion blenders and food processors can still leave food with a little too much texture for a sensitive, sore mouth or throat.
-Here are some basic tips that can make eating a little easier:

 - Eat foods that are bland

 - Avoid eating highly acidic foods like tomatoes or citrus

-- Avoid eating spicy hot foods, like chilies
+- Avoid eating spicy hot foods, like chiles

-- Eat either very soft or pureed foods like soups or smoothies, so that can they be easily swallowed.
+- Eat either very soft or pureed foods like soups or smoothies, so that can they be easily swallowed

-- If treatment has made your mouth very dry, try adding soft fatty foods to blended drinks and soups, think avocado, full-fat Greek yogurt, silken tofu, cream cheese or even butter and heavy cream.
+- If treatment has made your mouth very dry, try adding soft fatty foods to blended drinks and soups.
+Think: avocado, full-fat Greek yogurt, silken tofu, cream cheese or even butter and heavy cream.
 They will make the food easier to swallow and to add much needed calories.